 CLS has no authority to vote proxies on behalf of advisory clients unless otherwise agreed to in writing.
 CLS may offer assistance as to proxy matters upon a client's request, but the client retains the proxy voting responsibility and proxies are handled in accordance with each client's arrangement with its custodian.
-CLS's policy of having no proxy voting responsibility is disclosed to our advisory clients through our investment advisory agreements.
+CLS's policy of having no proxy voting responsibility is disclosed to our advisory clients through our investment advisory agreements for separately managed accounts.